Photo-Art by Tara Gilbert-Brever

 When Mike went mad I took up divining.
 Moisture at first, then insanity.
 My little stick led me to the bathroom where the taps were always left running.
 It seems demons are in the pipes and need to be washed out.
 They were washed out all right.
 I turned the taps off after a maximum of two weeks and followed my stick to the Tulip Wing.

 When Mike went mad I took to placing a hyphen in the word "flame-thrower."
-Then a colleague of mine said he thought that a hyphenated "flame-thrower" was the standard, so I removed the hyphen and placed it in the word "head-less."
+Then a colleague of mine said he thought a hyphenated "flame-thrower" was the standard, so I removed the hyphen and placed it in the word "head-less."

 When Mike went mad I started to sit at the back of buses and make machine gun sounds with my mouth.
 This led people to reposition themselves throughout the journey, away from me it seems.
 Once, a young hoodlum, humming himself, and covered in blood-blue tattoos, had the balls to tell me to stop.
 So I stopped.
 But as he left the bus I imitated the sound of a bazooka going off at the back of his ugly neck.